-Douglas Hook has been based in Chongqing, China since 2014 working as a freelance photographer covering stories across the south west.
+Douglas Hook is based in Sabana Grande, Puerto Rico covering stories in the Caribbean and South America.
+Previously he was based in Chongqing, China working as a freelance photographer covering stories across the south west of China.

-Covering stories from LGBT issues to “Bang Bang Men” he has always had an anthropological interest in people as well as their social issues so he has based himself in Chongqing for the unique mix of traditional and modern that makes Chongqing the stupefying city that it is.
+Covering stories from LGBT issues, Gun Violence and religion in an atheist country to name a few, he has always had an anthropological interest in people as well as their social issues so he based himself in Chongqing from 2014 to 2018.